 Well, for some business owners, yes, the cons of using WordPress Multisite are enough to scare them away from using it.

-That said, there are some website owners that will benefit from using WordPress Multisite, despite its disadvantages.
+Despite its disadvantages, some website owners will benefit from using WordPress Multisite.
 Let’s see if your business sites fall into the category that Multisite is best suitable for.

 Who Should Use WordPress Multisite?

 If you run multiple WordPress websites that are in the same industry, have the same focus/purpose/goals, and have the same design principles, WordPress Multisite is the perfect solution for you.

 In addition, if you feel your business sites are only going to scale, and management of them all is going to become too overwhelming, looking into WordPress Multisite is a good idea.

 For instance, think about WordPress.com.
 It hosts millions of blogs and billions of web pages each and every month, all on one WordPress installation, which attests to Multisite’s scalability.
 And, since WordPress.com doesn’t have the features a WordPress.org website does (such as plugins), the risk of needing different functionality and design on each individual site just doesn’t exist.
 That’s why using WordPress Multisite works.

 Another good example of when to use WordPress multisite might be for large institutions, such as universities for example, that want to manage multiple departmental websites from a single dashboard.
 By using multisite, the university can easily share resources and manage user permissions across all of the sites, while still allowing each department to have its own separate site.

 In addition, there are major websites that are taking advantage of the benefits of WordPress Multisite right now.